groundxai/groundx-sdks/docs/upload-local.md

 :::

-The :api[Document_uploadLocal] endpoint returns a response object indicating the status of the ingestion process.
+The :api[Document_ingestLocal] endpoint returns a response object indicating the status of the ingestion process.

 For example: